 The Future of Synthetic Biology

 Though these areas are all incredibly exciting and have the potential to have important ecological benefits, there are always pros and cons that still need to be weighed—one consideration in these methods is the amount of land required to grow sugar or corn as fuel for the organisms.
 Most times, the benefits to the earth outweigh the drawbacks, but it’s important to keep the balance in mind.

-In the future, science will move more and more in these directions, with companies asking what economic and environmental problems they can solve, and developing microbes to relieve stresses on the environment, the economy, and the food chain, and to improve public health.
+In the future, science will move more and more in these directions, with companies asking what economic and environmental problems they can solve, developing microbes to relieve stresses on the environment, the economy, and the food chain, and improving public health.
 I’m lucky because I’ve seen this work from many angles: in my previous positions, I was deeply involved in working on a single project in the lab; now I sit in a role where I work with many companies, learning at a high level what they’re doing across different areas and keeping abreast of the latest research.
 Some applications are especially futuristic—including a developer experimenting with the use of microbes to generate a super-thin, foldable film that’s used in touchscreens and could help make phones and other devices even thinner and more flexible in the future.
-Between the ecological, health and technological implications of synthetic biology, it’s a great time to be in the field and to see—and share—what exciting applications are coming down the pike.
+Between the ecological, health, and technological implications of synthetic biology, it’s a great time to be in the field and to see—and share—what exciting applications are coming down the pike.